Western Loop

 click image to enlarge

-By now, Mickey's little hand and his big hand were both pointing at 12 o'clock, so we parked our bikes outside the Bakery and enjoyed some meat pies for lunch.
+By now, both of Mickey's hands were pointing at 12 o'clock, so we parked our bikes outside the Bakery and enjoyed some meat pies for lunch.

 click on image to enlarge

-If a hamburger defines America, a meat pie defines Oz.
-Every country bakery, and most city based bakeries as well, will have "made-on-premise" meat pies for sale.
+Every country bakery, and most city based bakeries as well, will have "made-on-the-premise" meat pies for sale.

 A pie is about the size of your hand, with a short-crust pastry base and a puff-pasty top, filled with hot chunky beef swimming in a thick gooey gravy.
 Pure bliss.

-The trick is to be able to eat your pie while holding it in one hand.
+The trick is to be able to eat your pie while holding it in one hand (no plate or cutlery).
 If you know what you are doing, you will not lose a drop.

 After enjoying our pies, we sat in the mid-day sunshine for an hour or so, solving the troubles of the world, before it was time to hit the road again.